 SVS Press & Bookstore

 The extensive publications program begun under Fr.
-Alexander’s deanship has contributed greatly to the seminary’s standing among theological schools.
-St. Vladimir's Seminary Press (SVS Press) today is the largest and most active publisher of Orthodox Christian books in the English language, with more than 400 titles in print, and a reputation for permitting a free expression of ideas within the breadth of the Orthodox faith, tradition, and history, while insisting on works of theological excellence.
-St. Vladimir’s faculty continue to be major contributors to this enterprise, acting both as authors and series editors for the press.
+Alexander Schmemann’s deanship has contributed greatly to the seminary’s standing among theological schools.
+St. Vladimir's Seminary Press (SVS Press) today is the largest and most active publisher of Orthodox Christian books in the English language, with more than 400 titles in print and a reputation for permitting a free expression of ideas within the breadth of the Orthodox faith, tradition, and history, while insisting on excellence.
+St. Vladimir’s faculty continue to be major contributors to this enterprise, acting both as authors and series editors.

 Simultaneously, priests in the field were seeking materials to distribute to their parishioners The first attempt by the seminary to respond to this need resulted in the publication of a series of small pamphlets, including “Clergy and Laity” and “Great Lent,” by Fr.
-Alexander.
+Alexander Schmemann.
 The response by the Church was enthusiastic and encouraging.
-By 1962, the seminary had relocated to Crestwood, NY, and was ready to begin the publication of actual books.
-Among the first were The Orthodox Pastor by Archbishop John (Shahovskoy) of San Francisco, and Revelation of Life Eternal by Nicholas Arseniev.
+By 1962, upon relocatation to the Crestwood campus, the seminary was ready to begin publication of actual books.
+Among the first were The Orthodox Pastor by Archbishop John (Shahovskoy) of San Francisco, and Revelation of Life Eternal, by Nicholas Arseniev.
 When Fr.
 Alexander published the full version of his Great Lent in book form in 1969, it sold out within the season of the Great Fast, demonstrating the hunger by clergy and laity for English-language titles about their faith.

-During the twenty-fifth anniversary year of Fr.
-Alexander’s repose in 2008–2009, St. Vladimir’s honored the his memory.
+During the 25th anniversary year of Fr.
+Alexander’s repose in 2008–2009, St. Vladimir’s honored his memory in several ways.
 SVS Press highlighted Fr.
 Alexander’s major titles in its annual catalog, and the seminary faculty hosted an international symposium in his memory, honoring his work in the field of liturgical theology.
 Renowned liturgist Archimandrite Robert F. Taft delivered the keynote address for the annual Father Alexander Schmemann Memorial Lecture that year: “The Liturgical Enterprise Twenty-five Years after Alexander Schmemann (1921-1983): The Man and His Heritage."
 St. Vladimir’s Seminary Quarterly Vol 53: 2–3, 2009 also was dedicated to his life and work.

 Upon the death of Fr.
-Alexander, the then primate of the Orthodox Church in America (OCA), Metropolitan Theodosius, appointed SVS Professor Veselin Kesich as interim Dean until a successor to Fr.
-Alexander could be chosen.
+Alexander, the then-Primate of the Orthodox Church in America (OCA), Metropolitan Theodosius, appointed SVOTS Professor Veselin Kesich as interim Dean until a successor could be chosen.
 Metropolitan Philip, of the Antiochian Christian Archdiocese of North America (AOCANA) chaired the search committee for a new Dean, which recommended that Fr.
 John Meyendorff, a long-time faculty member, succeed Fr.
 Alexander.

 Fr.
 John had been Professor of Church History and Patristics at St Vladimir's Seminary since 1959, holding successive joint appointments as lecturer in Byzantine theology at Harvard University, Dumbarton Oaks (to which he returned for a semester as Acting Director of Studies in 1977), and as Professor of Byzantine History at Fordham University (from 1967).
 He also was an adjunct professor at Columbia University and Union Theological Seminary and lectured widely on university campuses and at church events.